 Construction on Phase III of Heritage Park has been completed, and a grand opening ceremony was held on April 28.
-Residents can enjoy 25 additional lighted parking spaces, concrete sidewalk and trail additions, a splash pad with shade structures, a restroom building, erosion control, and a new performance pavilion.
+Residents can enjoy 25 additional lighted parking spaces, concrete sidewalk and trail additions, a splash pad with shade structures, a restroom building, and a new performance pavilion.
 Fort Wildflower Community Playground, which was closed during construction, is also reopened.
 Click here to see a detailed image of the splash pad.

 Flower Mound Parks and Recreation Win Gold Medal Award

 The Town of Flower Mound was recently recognized for its excellence in the field of Parks and Recreation Management by the Texas Recreation and Parks Society (TRAPS).
 The Town was selected to receive the 2015 Texas Gold Medal Award, which honors communities throughout the state that demonstrate excellence in long-range planning, resource management, community programs and events, marketing efforts, and agency recognition during the last three years.
 Flower Mound is the only Class III city (Populations 50,001 to 100,000) in the state to receive this designation in 2015.
 The TRAPS award was officially presented at the TRAPS Annual Institute in Abilene on March 5, and a presentation was made at the Town's PALS Board meeting on March 17.

 Park and Trail Improvements

 The Parks and Recreation Division is working hard to enhance the quality of life of Flower Mound residents, including updating and renovating many Flower Mound playgrounds, parks, and trails.
 Take a look at the Park and Trails Improvements page, or submit a request to improve your favorite park.